Discordin-moniosaajat/SalaKonna/README.md

 ## Getting started

-Follow the [guide](https://discord.com/developers/docs/intro) on how to create a bot and install it on your own channel.
+Follow this [guide](https://discord.com/developers/docs/intro) on how to create a bot on the Discord developer portal and invite the bot to your server.
+This is also where you'll get the bot token.

-Import the repository and install all the necessary dependencies (which you can find in the package.json).\
+Clone the repository and install all the necessary dependencies by using `npm install` or `yarn`.\
 `NOTE!
-MongoDB has been used as a database on this project to store and connect users with their given pseudonyms as well as to clear the pseudonyms after 24 hours have passed. `
+MongoDB has been used as a database on this project to store and connect users with their given pseudonyms as well as to clear the pseudonyms after 24 hours have passed.
+So you will also need to create your own MongoDB database and to configure deleting user information there.`

 You will also need to create a .env file and fill it with the necessary TOKENS and IDS.
 Which will end up looking somewhat similar to this: